 Many companies sell large CPU fans that help keep CPU temperature lower than a factory installed fan ever could.

 Shop around for a CPU fan that's compatible with your CPU socket.
 Just about anything is going to be better than what came preinstalled in your computer.

 Install a Case Fan (or Two)

-A case fan is just a small fan that attaches to either the front or the back of a computer case, from the inside.
+A case fan is just a small fan that attaches to either the front or the back of a desktop computer case, from the inside.
 Case fans help move air through a computer.